Dr. America: Dooley as a "historical bridge"

-Fisher also develops the notion that Dooley'action, principes and commitment were fueling the transition from the era of a confessional help to the poor towards a post-confessional, ie humanitarian help, as a consequence of the shift from the colonial era towards the cold war era, a humanitarian action which is linked to political and economical interest to the third-world populations.
+Fisher also develops the notion that Dooley's actions, principles and commitments fueled the transition from the era of a confessional help to the poor towards a post-confessional, i.e. humanitarian help, as a consequence of the shift from the colonial era towards the cold war era, a humanitarian action which is linked to political and economical interest to the third-world populations.
 J.F.
-Kennedy will invoke Dooley's action when creating the American Peace Corps, conceived as a tool to diffuse a pro-American feeling through a direct person to person interaction in the social field, as advocated by T. A. Dooley.
+Kennedy would invoke Dooley's actions when creating the American Peace Corps, conceived as a tool to diffuse a pro-American feeling through a direct person to person interaction in the social field, as advocated by T. A. Dooley.

 Significance and reception

 Significance of the biography

 Dr. America: The Lives of Thomas A. Dooley, 1927–1961 is the first historical biography of Dooley that has been claimed to evenhandedly evaluate him as a historical figure.
 Most pieces written about Dooley have either praised or condemned him.
 As for praise, in People magazine 18 years after Dooley's death, a priest claimed that Dooley "was a saint" and not a "CIA spook".
 In addition, in the April 20, 1958, issue of the New York Times Magazine, Dooley is claimed to have provided a novel "human touch" to foreign aid.
 Dooley's obituary also describes him positively, namely as someone who "won world fame" tending to the medical needs of Laotians and the Vietnamese.
 More critical assessments of Dooley have also been made.
 Some of the 1950s media condemned him as an absentee missionary who was simply attracting attention to an organization that he did not directly supervise.
-However, Fisher's biography provides a more neutral view of Dooley, claiming that Dooley, although in some way constrained to his "missionary position" by his successive evictions from medical exercise in the USA and from the Army, was a "historical bridge" between anticommunism and the focus on the advance of communism in Vietnam starting with the Kennedy administration.
+However, Fisher's biography provides a more neutral view of Dooley, claiming that Dooley, although in some way constrained to his "missionary position" by his successive evictions from medical exercise in the US and from the Army, was a "historical bridge" between anticommunism and the focus on the advance of communism in Vietnam starting with the Kennedy administration.

 The biography is also one of the few books that even-handedly evaluate Dooley in the context of medical missionary publications.
 Most publications about medical missionaries make an overall judgment about their work or their character, and the prose of these publications adheres to such judgments.
 Tracy Kidder, in Mountains Beyond Mountains, provides a generally favorable view of Paul Farmer as a medical missionary.
 In the foreword to Albert Schweitzer's The Primeval Forest, William Foege portrays a generally positive view of Schweitzer, saying that his book "is the story of a gifted scholar who had golden opportunities to enrich himself."
 Publications making more negative statements of medical missionaries are also present.
 Toni Morrison's bestselling novel Song of Solomon provides an unfavorable view of Schweitzer, presenting him as someone who didn't care about Africans but who was "in a laboratory testing himself."
 Fisher's publication ultimately remains as one of the few that provide an even-handed portrayal of a medical missionary.